AndreRanussi/AndreRanussi/README.md

 <!-- - 💬 Ask me about **Technologies** -->

-- 📫 How to reach me, Andre Ranussi on LinkedIN
+- 📫 How to reach me, Andre Ranussi on LinkedIn

 <!-- - 📄 Know about my experiences [CV](CV) -->